Guided by our strategic plan, NCDHHS works toward five strategic priorites.

 Child and Family Well-Being

 The pandemic also placed immense stress on North Carolina families and children, limited available services and eroded safety nets.
-NCDHHS is working to make it easier for children and families to access the healthcare, programs and supports they need.
+NCDHHS is working to advance child and family well-being and improve access to health care, programs and supports they need to thrive.
 The department has extended Medicaid to keep families and babies healthy, and it is developing new Medicaid healthcare plans that are tailored to the specific needs of children and families.
-It leverages data and technology to make it easier for families to access essential food programs that support whole child and whole family health.
-The department is also supporting the mental health needs of North Carolina's children with new programs in schools and communities.

 Strong and Inclusive Workforce